collapsed-stacks/startups/questions/7805/are-there-any-startups-working-in-the-field-of-refining-the-experience-of-people.md

 - posted by: [fiprojects](https://stackexchange.com/users/5370155/fiprojects) on 2016-04-09
 - score: 0

-<p>Like others have said - there are many.</p>
+Like others have said - there are many.

-<p>I read of one on Bloomberg recently - a startup - in order to respect privacy, they have video cameras pointed at feet.
+I read of one on Bloomberg recently - a startup - in order to respect privacy, they have video cameras pointed at feet.
 Based on analysis they can get an amazingly high success rate in identifying people (couples, parents with kids or two adults, and identify men/women).
-The duration they spend in various parts of the store all adds up to some creative powerpoints being born.</p>
+The duration they spend in various parts of the store all adds up to some creative powerpoints being born.